JavaScriptKC/workshop/labs/REPL.md

 3
 ```

-Properties using the array syntax:
+Properties using the array syntax.

+This syntax allows for you to create properties on objects that would otherwise be impossible to access using the dot syntax above.

 ```JavaScript
 > o['foo']